alpacahq/alpaca-docs/content/_index.md

-Access historical and real-time data for stocks and crypto.
+Access real-time market pricing data and up to 5+ years worth of historical data for stocks and crypto.
+[See Market Data docs](/docs/data)

 <--->

 ### **Trading API**

-Trade stocks and crypto using our API.
+Stock and crypto trading for individuals and business accounts.
+Submit different order types, purchase up to $1 of fractional shares and more.
+[See Trading API documentation](/docs/trading).

 {{< /columns >}}

 {{< columns >}}

-### **Broker API**
+### **Broker API** (For Businesses)

-Build trading apps and brokerage services for your end users
+Build trading apps and brokerage services for your end users.
+Perform operations of traditional brokers in your own platform for your users.
+[See Broker API documentation.](/docs/broker)

 <--->

 ### **OAuth**

-Develop applications on top of Alpaca's platform.
+Develop applications on Alpaca's platform using OAuth2.
+Let any user with an Alpaca brokerage account connect to your app.
+[See OAuth documentation](/docs/oauth).

 {{< /columns >}}